xunker/blue-gs/README.md

-# BlueGS: Internal BlueSCSI for Apple IIgs and Enhanced //e
+# BlueGS: Internal BlueSCSI for Apple IIgs and //e

 *BlueGS* is the internal hard drive your Apple IIgs and //e always *craved*.